oracle/nosql-node-sdk/README-DEV.md

 ## Building Documentation

-API documentation is built with [JSDoc](https://jsdoc.app/) and it uses [Docdash](https://github.com/clenemt/docdash) template.
-Both are installed as part of development dependencies.
+API documentation is built with [TypeDoc](https://typedoc.org/) using:

+* Documentation comments in the TypeScript declaration files in *src/types* directory.
+* Tutorials in *doc/guides* directory.

 To build API documentation, in the repository root directory do: